 Facilities are available for entrants wanting to sell tickets for their events through the Buxton Opera House Box Office.
-There is a £10 charge for this facility per event which is payable to Buxton Festival Fringe and will be added during the online entry process.
+There is a £10 set up charge for this facility per event which is payable to Buxton Festival Fringe and will be added during the online entry process.
+Additionally, the Opera House charges you 7.5% of the face value of each ticket sold.

 The Fringe Ticket Sales Manager is available before and throughout the Fringe to deal with any queries and is your contact point for the Ticket Sales Service.